 It is the Designated Safeguarding Lead or the deputies who can make decisions to refer a complaint or allegation, having gathered and examined all relevant testimony and information.
 However, in exceptional circumstances where people are at immediate risk of harm OR where the DSO is acting inappropriately, anyone can make this referral.
 If a member of staff does make the referral, then they need to ensure they still report this to the DSL.

-Only the Designated Safeguarding Lead or their deputies should initiate an enquiry into complaints, allegations or suspicion of abuse.
-An enquiry may include questioning colleagues, learners, assessors or subcontractors including partner providers.
-Actions of these sorts carried out by someone other than the designated safeguarding lead or deputy could be construed as unjustified interference which could jeopardise an enquiry and any possible subsequent actions.
+Only the Designated Safeguarding Lead or their deputies should initiate an enquiry into complaints, allegations, or suspicion of abuse.
+An enquiry may include questioning colleagues, learners, or assessors.
+Actions of these sorts carried out by someone other than the Designated Safeguarding Lead or deputy could be construed as unjustified interference which could jeopardise an enquiry and any possible subsequent actions.